dockstore/dockstore-ui2/src/assets/docs/faq.md

    `$ dockstore tool launch --entry quay.io/cancercollaboratory/dockstore-tool-bedgraph-bigwig --json Dockstore.json`

 4. In the files tab, the default version's files would be displayed first.
+5. The docker pull command reflects the default version

 ## Any last tips on using Dockstore?